masa-finance/analytics-js-script/README.md

 ## Conclusion

 By following this guide, you'll be able to fully integrate Masa Analytics into your website to track `pageView`, `connectWallet`, `login`, and `mint` events.
 Make sure to replace placeholders with actual values and customize the tracking according to your specific needs.

-For detailed API documentation and further examples, check the [official Masa Analytics repository](LINK_TO_REPO).